How Much Is Ford Worth?

-|All information on 52-week range accurate as of June 19, 2018.|
+|Information on 52-week range is accurate as of July 29, 2022.

 One of the most reliable gauges for what a company is really worth is market capitalization, or market cap for short.
 The market cap is the value of all of the company’s stock combined, giving you a sense of what value investors are placing on the company based on the price it is trading at.

-Ford Net Worth: $143.9B
+Ford’s Net Worth: $125.56B